 and needs someone who can help her through to independence.
 Claire has had some extremely difficult experiences in her life; her mother and father are addicted to drugs.
 Having been rejected by her parents, she has low self esteem and has little idea of how to behave socially, finding it difficult to make relationships, particularly with other children.
 Claire came into care when she was 12 years old after neighbours found her sleeping outside.
 Since being in care, Claire has found it difficult to settle in foster care and often tests the boundaries.
 However, Claire loves outings, takes care of her appearance, enjoys pop music and can be good company.
 She is articulate, intelligent and has great potential.
-Claire needs a stable family home where she will receive one-to-one attention, therefore she is likely to do particularly well with a single carer who can set the boundaries and help her to build and maintain relationships for the future.
+Claire needs a stable family home where she will receive one-to-one attention, therefore she is likely to do particularly well with a single carer who can set the boundaries and help her to build and maintain relationships for the who has Cerebral Palsy.
+He has lived with foster carers since he was born because his young mother felt unable to look after him although she still has regular contact and is very fond of him.
+His present carers give him lots of love and encouragement and are very much involved in his medical care.
+Ben needs to be with foster carers who can help him get the most out his childhood, maintain contact with his mother and in the long term, prepare him for an independent adult life.